The Garden apiVersion for this project.

 #

-# Note that this feature is only available for paid Garden Cloud users.
+# Note that this feature is only available for Garden Cloud users.
 Also note that the feature is currently in

 # beta, and is only available for specific providers, in particular the Kubernetes provider.